Jamil/sabre_dev_studio/README.md

-Sabre Dev Studio -- Python Wrapper
+Sabre Dev Studio: Python Wrapper
 ==================================

 ## Introduction

 This is designed as a thin wrapper around Sabre's APIs, documentation for which can be found at https://developer.sabre.com/docs/read/Home .
 The class handles authentication, request generation, and object conversion - instead of returning a dictionary, it can serialize the dictionary into a Named Tuple, with Pythonic naming conventions for the attributes (e.g. `origin_city` instead of `OriginCity`).

-I'm not affiliated with Sabre -- this is just a small tool that I found useful when writing Python scripts which use Sabre Dev Studio, and thought I'd share it.
+I'm not affiliated with Sabre; this is just a small tool that I found useful when writing Python scripts which use Sabre Dev Studio, and thought I'd share it.
 It's licensed under the MIT license (terms in `LICENSE`).

 ## Usage